 - Blend the pudding.
 If your chia pudding didn’t thicken up, add it to a blender and blend until smooth.
 It will be thicker that way, with a more authentic, smooth pudding texture.

-Tips for Blended Chia Pudding
+Tips for Blended Chia Seed Pudding

 If you don’t like the texture of chia seeds, you can blend chia pudding to create a smooth consistency.
 Just add all of the ingredients to a blender, including the chia seeds, and blend until smooth.

-One thing to keep in mind about blended chia pudding, is that the blending process makes the chia seeds have a stronger flavor.
+Note: One thing to keep in mind about blended chia seed pudding, is that the blending process makes the chia seeds have a stronger flavor.
 I like to add an extra tablespoon of maple syrup to help combat this, when making the blended version, and you might want to add a little extra cacao powder, too.

-Chocolate Chia Pudding without Added Sugar
+How to Make Chia Seed Pudding without Added Sugar

 In the recipe below I’ve made it as easy as possible to prepare this pudding by using maple syrup.
 It’s easy to measure and takes just minutes to stir together.